★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Benzinga and TradingView cover?

-Does Benzinga or TradingView have real-time data?
+Do Benzinga and TradingView offer real-time data?

 Can I export data from Benzinga and TradingView?

-Which has a better stock screener—Benzinga or TradingView?
+Which has a better stock screener: Benzinga or TradingView?

 Can I track my portfolio with Benzinga or TradingView?